firmianay/Life-long-Learner/paper-review/model.md

 *cite*

+## What is your take-away message from this paper?
 ## What are motivations for this work?
 ## What is the proposed solution?
 ## What is the work's evaluation of the proposed solution?